Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators

 Escalation slows down when invisible labor becomes the system.
 The better answer is to make routine decision work part of the infrastructure itself.
 If the workflow still depends on repeated interpretation, side-channel coordination, or end-of-process cleanup, then the system is asking people to compensate for design that should live in infrastructure.

-The better answer is to make the path itself more explicit, more visible, and easier to govern.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, the better answer is to make the path itself more explicit, more visible, and easier to govern.
 That is how teams create execution quality that holds under pressure instead of resetting every time complexity increases.

 A useful test for support leaders